Stray/GuardedCommandMap/ReadMe.md

 ##What's a Guard?

 A Guard is very similar to a Command.
-It has only one public method: approve():Boolean.
+It has only one public method:

+	function approve():Boolean;

 The Guard Classes are instantiated in the same way as Command classes - so they can have injections in the same way as the Command, and can receive the Event class that triggered the CommandMap, just as the Command eventually will.